JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/documentation/admin/settings.md

 The plugin comes with an AppImage that is used to run the [Prosody XMPP server](https://prosody.im).
 If this AppImage is not working, you can fallback to the Prosody that is packaged for your server.
 Just install the `prosody` package.

-This settings should only be used if the plugin is broken, and waiting for a patch.
+This setting should only be used if the plugin is broken, and waiting for a patch.

 ### {{% livechat_label disable_websocket_label %}}